akshayamurali281/Akshayamurali281/README.md

 📊 Passionate about transforming raw data into business decisions.

-I’m an aspiring Data Analyst with hands-on experience in transforming raw data into meaningful insights.
-Skilled in SQL, Python, Power BI & Excel — I enjoy solving business problems using data-driven strategies.
-Currently working on Machine Learning basics & Automation to enhance analytical capabilities.
+I’m an aspiring Data Analyst with with 2.9 years of professional experience in catalog operations and talent acquisition, specializing in Excel-based reporting, data validation, reconciliation, and process optimization.
+Since 2024, upskilled in SQL, Power BI, Python, and Tableau, applying these tools in independent analytics projects to build dashboards, automate reporting, and deliver predictive insights

 ---